-Despite growing demand for Aflatoxin-free and cost-competitive peanut production, the Haitian peanut sector currently suffers from low productivity, declining farmer revenues, and little to no quality control.
+Despite growing demand for Aflatoxin-free (Aflatoxin is a naturally occurring fungus that regularly contaminates peanuts due to poor post-harvest handling) and cost-competitive peanut production, the Haitian peanut sector currently suffers from low productivity, declining farmer revenues, and little to no quality control.
 Without access to large, stable buyers with adequate cash flow, quality testing, and medium-term storage facilities, Haitian farmers typically commercialize their harvest over a several-month period via regional or provincial markets.
 This puts excessive strain on their time, energy, and cash flow, all the while increasing the risk of Aflatoxin contamination and other quality management concerns from poor storage conditions.
 These factors threaten to force the introduction of imports, crippling a viable revenue stream for thousands of Haitians.

-Acceso - Haiti's depots will be staffed and supervised by Haitians and optimized to serve approximately 200 to 400 farmers within a five-kilometer radius.
-The depots will manage all disbursements of credit, seed and other supplies to farmers throughout the growing cycle as well as purchase farmer stock immediately following harvest at market-competitive prices.
-Five of these depots have already opened, and 35 are planned throughout Haiti, which will improve the livelihoods of more than 12,000 peanut farmers and bring positive change to their communities.
+Acceso - Haiti's depots are staffed and supervised by Haitians and optimized to serve approximately 200 to 400 farmers within a five-kilometer radius.
+The depots manage all disbursements of credit, seed and other supplies to farmers throughout the growing cycle as well as purchase farmer stock immediately following harvest at market-competitive prices.
+Twelve of these depots have already opened, and more are planned throughout Haiti, which will improve the livelihoods of peanut farmers and bring positive change to their communities.

-With better knowledge, targeted inputs, services and available credit, program farmers can double – potentially triple – their current yields with minimal cost increases.
-These yield increases, paired with reductions in production costs, will result in 300% income increases.
+With better knowledge, targeted inputs, services and available credit, program farmers can increase their current yields with minimal cost increases.
+These yield increases, paired with reductions in production costs, will result in significant income increases for participating farmers.
 Yields for other crops also stand to improve due to better rotation, allowing farmers to diversify their sources of revenue.

-The Clinton Giustra Enterprise Partnership’s strategy is to create businesses that will naturally scale without long-term dependence on donor funds.
-Profits will be reinvested into the enterprise.
 In addition to operating as a viable, self-sustaining business, Acceso - Haiti strives to help create a competitive and profitable peanut value-chain in Haiti.
-Beyond the health benefits of increasing the supply of Aflatoxin-free peanuts to Haitian population, Acceso - Haiti activities specifically target farmer income and job creation in complementary sectors and enterprises.
+Beyond the health benefits of increasing the supply of Aflatoxin-free peanuts to the Haitian population, Acceso - Haiti's activities specifically target farmer income and job creation in complementary sectors and enterprises.